PeterRK/protocache/README.md

 auto descriptor = pool.Find("test.Main");
 ASSERT_NE(descriptor, nullptr);
 ```
 The reflection apis are simliar to protobuf's.
 An example can be found in the [test](test/protocache.cc).
+If you don't need reflection including the basic serialize API, linking protocache-lite instead of protocache library to avoid dependency on protobuf may be a good idea.

 ## Other Implements
 | Language | Source |